 Posts for tag: Rash

 There are many steps you can take to care of your skin, including protecting it from the sun, as well as keeping it clean and hydrated.
 However, even the best skincare practices can’t always prevent certain conditions from developing, such as a rash.
-Dr. Christopher Hughes and Dr. William Musgrave, the experienced family doctors at Argyle Family Practice in Argyle, TX, can diagnose and treat your rash, as well as help you develop a routine for taking care of your skin.
+Dr. William Musgrave, the experienced family doctors at Argyle Family Practice in Argyle, TX, can diagnose and treat your rash, as well as help you develop a routine for taking care of your skin.

 Skin Rashes and Common Causes